nsmryan/RustRoguelike/README.md

-This split allows roguelike\_lib to compile a binary that is separate from SDL2 and can be integrated into other systems.
+This split allows roguelike\_lib to compile a binary that is separate from SDL2 and can be integrated into other systems like Unity, or wrapped in TCL to run in scripts.

 ### Interesting Internal Features